 In this study, our objective was to assess the extirpation risks for Gulf Sturgeon populations with a range of starting sizes and select mortality rates estimated in Chapters 2 and 3.
-To evaluate the effects of various possible mortality sources on these populations, we simulated the following threats in the context of a range of population sizes and estimated the probability of extirpation along various time horizons: 1) chronic increases in baseline mortality, 2) varying episodic mortality event frequency, and 3) varying recruitment failure frequency.
+To evaluate the effects of various possible mortality sources on these populations, we simulated the following threats among a range of population sizes and estimated the probability of extirpation considering a range of management time horizons: 1) chronic increases in baseline mortality, 2) varying episodic mortality event frequency, and 3) varying recruitment failure frequency.

 Materials and Methods

-We used a PVA simulator to transparently reflect uncertainty in the fate of Gulf Sturgeon populations under a variety of scenarios (i.e., threat-population size combinations).
+We used a PVA simulator to explore the fate of Gulf Sturgeon populations under a variety of scenarios (i.e., threat-population size combinations).
 In our simulations, we separated populations into three life stages: pre-recruits, juveniles/sub-adults, and adults.
 Pre-recruits were subject to density-dependent mortality and were separated into multiple stanzas, where the strength of density dependence was specific to each stanza.

 Model Description